 Do you have a go-to brand of jeans?
 Or are you still trying to hunt down that crucial wardrobe staple?
 If you’re searching for denim fulfillment, this is an all-in-one guide for guys wanting to find the best jeans.

-Blue jeans are the most successful style of pants on the planet.
+Blue jeans are the most successful style of pants in the history of the world.
 Whether for work, play, or making an ironic fashion statement about social status, if you don’t have a brand of jeans you can rely on, your full expression of masculine dress will be hindered.
-Jeans are the most overtly manly pants in the history of the world (and women have horned in on the action, too).
+Jeans have become the most overtly manly pants on the planet.
+Though cowgirls might have something to say about that.

 Here you’ll find some things you should know about the best jeans available, along with the characteristics of denim and how to treat it.
 This comprehensive review and guide (yes, even if I do say so myself) will tell you how and where to shop for the best jeans for men.
 And how to evaluate and care for denim.

 What You’ll Find in this Post, Jeans-wise